Patronato metro station

-Patronato is an underground metro station on the Line 2 of the Santiago Metro, in Santiago, Chile.
+Patronato is an underground metro station on Line 2 of the Santiago Metro, in Santiago, Chile.
 The tunnel that connects the station with Puente Cal y Canto metro station passes under the Mapocho River.
-The station is named after the neighborhood where it is located, which is Patronato.
+The station is named after the Patronato neighborhood, where it is located.

 The station was opened on 8 September 2004 as part of the extension of the line from Puente Cal y Canto to Cerro Blanco.